Last updated: March 29, 2026

 Party Photos

 These are some photos from Louis’s earlier parties.
-They are not the rooftop grill, but I wanted to show you the type of parties he has been hosting.
-The biggest benefits come when you learn to make hosting a habit!
+Not the rooftop grill, but they show the kind of events he’s been hosting.
+The biggest benefits come when you make hosting a habit.

 Conclusion

-Hello, My name is Nick Gray.
-In my book, The 2-Hour Cocktail Party, I provide helpful guidance on how to host a great party for any event.
-I wrote this book to support anyone attempting to meet new people and develop closer bonds with their community.
+Hello, my name is Nick Gray.
+In my book, The 2-Hour Cocktail Party, I show you exactly how to host a great party and meet new people.
+I wrote it to help anyone who wants to build a real community.

-When is your party?
-Send me an email and I will give you some bonus tips, including a pre-party checklist that you can print out.
+When’s your party?
+Send me an email and I’ll give you some bonus tips, including a pre-party checklist you can print out.
 Plus I’ll answer any question you have, free of charge.
 I love talking about parties and I’m on a mission to help 500 people host their first party.